Whiteknight/ParserObjects/docs/v6/parsers_core.md

 The `Rule()` method and tuple variants are both limited to 9 parsers at most.
 If you need to combine the results of more than 9 parsers, use the `Combine` parser instead.

+**Note:** Consider designs where you do not need to combine the results of more than 9 parsers at once, such as creating intermediate results first and then combining them, etc.

 ### Synchronize Parser

 The `Synchronize` parser allows entering **panic mode** when a parse fails.
-In panic mode, the parser will discard tokens to get back to a known "good" state, before attempting the parse again.
-This is useful for cases where you want to report all syntax errors to the user, not just the first error.
+When in Panic Mode, the parser will discard tokens until it finds a known-good state, and then attempts to continue the parse.
+This is useful for cases where you want to report multiple syntax errors to the user at once, instead of reporting them one at a time.

 ```csharp
 var parser = Synchronize(inner, x => x == ';');